QuantEcon/lecture-python-programming.myst/lectures/numpy.md

 In this case, NumPy will automatically expand `b -> (3, 1)` to `b -> (3, 3)`.

-Element-wise addition will then also result in a $3 \times 3$ matrix
+Element-wise addition will then result in a $3 \times 3$ matrix

 ```{code-cell} python3
 b.shape = (3, 1)